ati07/backbone-experiment/Notes.md

 ### delegateEvents:
- - If we need to manualy bind the events we use this method in view But it's autmatically bind the events hash whenever View initilize.
+ - If we need to manualy bind the events then we can use this method in view But it's automatically bind the events hash whenever View initilize.

 ### undelegateEvents:
- - It's unbine all event which is bind with View.
+ - It's unbind all event which is bind with View.

 # Router #
  - Router means a object that maps URL of App.

 ### routes:
  - urls pattern of App

 ### navigate:
  - whenever we want to navigate to new URL

 ### execute:
  - whenever we want to validate or do some logic before moving to next url, we can use this method